AIoTPunks/packetcrypt_rs/readme.md

 > Here is a command step by step breakdown:

-* This command downloads clones a copy of the github repository and installs it on your local machine.
+* This command clones a copy of the github repository and installs it on your local machine.
 [2.1 Git Basics - Getting a Git Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)

         git clone https://github.com/AIoTPunks/packetcrypt_rs

-* This command navigates one layer down the directory into the "paketcrypt_rs" directory.
+* This command navigates one layer down your directory into the "paketcrypt_rs" directory.

         cd packetcrypt_rs